g-bougard/fusioninventory-agent-windows-installer/NSIS/FusionInventory-Agent/Doc/fusioninventory-agent_windows_installer_en.md

 `/add-firewall-exception`{#add-firewall-exception}

 :   Adds FusionInventory Agent to the Windows Firewall exception list.
-(By
+    (By default: `Yes`)

+`/no-firewall-exception`{#add-firewall-exception}

+:   Avoids to add FusionInventory Agent to the Windows Firewall exception list.
-    default: `No`)
+    (By default: `No`)

 `/ca-cert-uri`{#ca-cert-uri}=*URI*